tohilla/Data-Pipeline/README.md

 Errors and exceptions during the data migration process are logged and can be found in the log file.
 If an error occurs, the tool will handle it gracefully and continue with the remaining tables.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Contact Information

 For any questions or inquiries, please contact:

 - Aaron Tohill
 - Email: aaron.tohill@gmail.com

----

-Feel free to customize this template based on your project's specific details and requirements.